MakeSchool-Tutorials/MakeSchoolNotes-Swift/P10-Keyboard-Input/content.md

 >
 > Connect the `deleteButton` outlet to your trash can button in the toolbar.

-> The Layout is a little tricker as you need to ensure it's the correct one.
+> The layout is a little tricker, as you need to ensure it's the correct one.
 >
-> Open the `Storyboard`, remove all constraints from this `Scene`, select `View` and then we are going to let `Auto Layout` resolve everything for us and set up all the constraints.
+> Open `Main.storyboard`, remove all constraints from this `Scene` and select `View`.
+We are going to let `Auto Layout` resolve everything for us and set up all the constraints.
 In Apple we trust...
 >
-> From the main menu select `Editor\Resolve Auto Layout Issues\(All Views) Reset to suggested constraints`
+> From the Main Menu, select `Editor\Resolve Auto Layout Issues\(All Views) Reset to suggested constraints`.
 >
 > ![image](autolayout_view_resolve.png)
 >
-> Your view and constraints should look like this:
+> Your view and constraints should now look like this:
 >
 > ![image](constraints_view.png)